-Senior Center, and supplemental senior center, grant funds are also appropriated annually for the Council and remitted to the Council via GOEA.
-These grant funds can be used at management's discretion to pay for costs of operating community service centers where elderly people receiving supportive social services and their participating in activities which foster independence, enhance their dignity, and encourage their involvement in and with the community.
-The Council maintains one senior center in West Carroll Parish.
-Accordingly, during the year, management transferred its Senior Center grant funds to the Title III B Support transferred (\$21,574), Services Fund and Supplemental Senior Center grant funds to the Title III B Support Services Fund (\$2,289) to subsidize those programs' cost of providing services to elderly persons who used the senior centers.
+Senior Center, and supplemental senior center, funds are also appropriated annually for the Council and remitted to the Council via GOEA.
+These grant funds can be used at management's discretion to pay for costs of operating community service centers where elderly people are receiving supportive social services and participating in activities which .foster their independence, enhance their dignity, and encourage their involvement in and with the community. maintains one senior center in West Carroll Parish.
+Accordingly, during the year, management transferred its Senior Center grant funds to the Title III B Support Services Fund (\$22,127),and transferred Supplemental Senior Center grant funds to the Title III.
+B Support Services Fund (\$2,289) to subsidize those programs' cost of providing services to elderly persons who used the senior centers.